andrea-w/fishfry-tours/README.md

 ## DevOps Pipeline

 Since my source code is hosted in GitHub, I chose to use GitHub Actions and integrated with Heroku as my chosen cloud host.
 This decision was based mostly on the cost (free!).

+Unfortunately, during development I encountered problems while trying to get environment variables from Heroku to load into my apps (on both the front-end and backend).
+I'm not fully sure what caused this, although the Heroku Status site (https://status.heroku.com/) was reporting problems while I was working.
+As a last resort, I had to hard-code values for the database and API URLS into my codebase - it's certainly not an ideal solution, but it was the only way I could get it to work by the submission deadline.

 ## QA